NotChad/termux-stuff/README.md

 * [termux-musl](./termux-musl)

   An experiment with building all Termux packages against [Musl libc](https://www.musl-libc.org/).
-Includes all necessary patches and scripts for building cross-compilers as well as all necessary stuff for building packages.
+Includes all necessary patches and scripts for building cross-compilers as well as all necessary stuff for building packages. *Discontinued.*